Boolean Pythagorean triples problem: Solution

 There are 2^{7825} ≈ 3.63×10^{2355} possible coloring combinations for the numbers up to 7825.
-These possible colorings were logically and algorithmically narrowed down to around a trillion (still highly complex) cases, and those were examined using a Boolean satisfiability solver.
+These possible colorings were logically and algorithmically narrowed down to around a trillion (still highly complex) cases, and those, expressed as Boolean satisfiability problems, were examined using a SAT solver.
 Creating the proof took about 4 CPU-years of computation over a period of two days on the Stampede supercomputer at the Texas Advanced Computing Center and generated a 200 terabyte propositional proof, which was compressed to 68 gigabytes.